Florence Mahoney: Return to the Gambia and educationalist work

-In 1953 Mahoney returned to the Gambia and married Dr John Mahoney Jr (1919–2012).
+In 1953, she returned to the Gambia and married Dr John Mahoney Jr (1919–2012).
 Dr John Mahoney was the son of Sir John Mahoney, a member of an influential and prominent Gambian Creole family that was active in colonial politics.
 Dr John Mahoney's sister, Hannah Augusta Darling Mahoney, married Sir Dawda Kairaba Jawara, the first leader of the Gambian Republic following independence on 18 February 1965.

-In 1972, Mahoney was made a "Fulbright Professor of African history" and she has lectured at Spelman College, Atlanta, Georgia.
-In 1973 she returned to the Gambia but shortly thereafter she went back to the United States in March 1974 to lecture at the Pacific School of Religion in Berkeley, California.
-Mahoney taught "History and Religion" before rejoining her husband in Congo Brazzaville after her classes had ended.
+In 1972, Florence Mahoney was made a "Fulbright Professor of African history" and she has lectured at Spelman College, Atlanta, Georgia.
+In 1973, she returned to the Gambia but shortly thereafter she went back to the United States, in March 1974, to lecture at the Pacific School of Religion in Berkeley, California.
+She taught "History and Religion", before rejoining her husband in Congo Brazzaville after her classes had ended.

 She is the author of four books: Stories of Senegambia (1982), The Liberated Slaves and the Return to Africa (2001), Creole Saga: The Gambia's Liberated African Community in the Nineteenth Century (2007), and the essay collection Gambian Studies.